 Here, the notice describes the lawsuit, explains the settlement, and instructs class members that they may opt out of the settlement or object.
 The gross settlement amount and estimated deductions are provided.
-Class members are informed of their qualifying workweeks as reflected in Defendant's records and whether they are a member of the AWS Subclass, and are instructed how to dispute this information.
-Class members are given 45 days to request exclusion from the class or submit a written objection to the settlement.
-The notice informs class members that they may appear at the final fairness hearing to make an oral objection without filing a written objection.
+Class members are informed of their qualifying workweeks as reflected in Defendant's records and instructed how to dispute this information.
+Class members are given 60 days to request exclusion from the class, submit a written objection to the settlement, or dispute their workweek information.

-The form of notice is generally adequate, but it must be updated to reflect the correct amount of administrative fees that will be requested, and the updated net settlement amount.
-The notice must also be modified so that class members' estimated payments and workweek information is displayed in bold within a box set off from the rest of the text on the first page of the notice.
-And it must instruct class members that they may request to be excluded from the class by simply providing their name, without the need to provide their Social Security Number or other identifying information.

-Regarding appearances at the final fairness hearing, the notice shall be further modified to instruct class members as follows:
+At the Court's direction, the notice was modified so that class members' estimated payments and workweek information are displayed in bold within a box set off from the rest of the text on the first page of the notice.
+The notice was also modified to instruct class members that they may object to the settlement or request to be excluded from the class by simply providing their name, without the need to provide their Social Security number or other identifying information.
+The modified notice also makes it clear that class members may appear at the final fairness hearing to make an oral objection without filing a written objection.
+And the notice describes how notice of final judgment will be provided to the class (Cal.
+Rules of Court, Rule 3.771(b)), and how class members can make remote appearances at the final fairness hearing using Teams.